rails/rails/guides/source/security.md

       create    db/migrate/20241010215314_create_sessions.rb
 ```

 As shown above, the authentication generator modifies the `Gemfile` to add the [bcrypt](https://github.com/bcrypt-ruby/bcrypt-ruby/) gem.
-The generator uses the `bcrypt` gem for storing a hash of the password in the database (instead of plain-text passwords).
+The generator uses the `bcrypt` gem to create a hash of the password, which is then stored in the database (instead of the plain-text password).
 As this process is not reversible, there's no way to go from the hash back to the password.
+The hashing algorithm is deterministic though, so the stored password is able to be compared with the hash of the user-inputted password during authentication.

-The generator adds two migrations for creating `user` and `session` tables.
+The generator adds two migration files for creating `user` and `session` tables.
 Next step is to run the migrations:

 ```bash
 $ bin/rails db:migrate